-Through legislative reviews and continual safety, Florida state legislation has approved the need for all restraint and secured seclusion procedures to be performed:
+Through legislative reviews and continual safety, Florida state legislation has approved the need for all restraint and secured procedures to be performed:

-Section 393.067, Section 393.13, Section 1004.55, Section 1003.573, Section 1012.582
+Section 393.067, Section 393.13, Section 1004.55, Section 1003.573, Section 1012.582 definitions will be used for the web reporting of restraint incident reporting of students with disabilities.
+The definitions included in the database are as follows:

-Definitions:
+Definitions

-The Office of Civil Rights (OCR) now requires that the department report all instances of restraint and seclusion for all students (not just those with disabilities).
+The Office of Civil Rights (OCR) now requires that the department report all instances of restraint for all students (not just those with disabilities).
 In order to meet this requirement, three (3) elements were added to the automated student database using the definitions issued by OCR.
-To remain consistent, the same definitions will be used for the web reporting of restraint/ seclusion incident reporting of students with disabilities.
-The definitions included in the database are as follows:
+To remain consistent, the same